rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 1. Classes that implement Benerator's service provider interface (SPI) com.rapiddweller.common.Converter
 2. Classes that extend the class java.text.Format

-If the class has a 'pattern' property, Benerator maps a descriptor's pattern attribute to the bean instance property.
+If the class has a `pattern` property, Benerator maps a descriptor's pattern attribute to the bean instance property.

 ## Validators